iamjagritiyadav/Emotion-detection-YOLOv12/README.md

-# Face and Emotion Detection using YOLOv12
+# Emotion Detection using YOLOv12

 This project contains two main parts: